RemyFP/CLT_BaseModel_Docs/docs/math_flu_components.md

 We make the important note that the flu model's discretized stochastic implementation can be generalized to models with different structures.
 More broadly, we let $\boldsymbol{\mathcal C}(t)$ be a model's set of epidemiological compartments, $\boldsymbol{\mathcal M}(t)$ its set of aggregate epidemiological metrics, and $\boldsymbol{S (t)}$ its set of schedule-dependent (time-dependent) deterministic values.
 Then the above formulation still holds.

 In fact, in our code, we model $\boldsymbol{\mathcal C(t)}$ using an `Compartment` class, $\boldsymbol{\mathcal M}(t)$ using an `EpiMetric` class, and $\boldsymbol{\mathcal S(t)}$ using a `Schedule` class.
 We handle stochastic transitions using `TransitionVariable` and `TransitionVariableGroup` classes.
 These classes form some of the building blocks of the base model code.

+> Updated 08/14/2025.
+Documentation written by LP, mathematical notation by LP (advised by Lauren Meyers and Dave Morton, edited by Susan Ptak, Meyers Lab, and Shiyuan Liang), travel model conceptualized by Rémy Pasco and Susan Ptak, immunity formulation by Anass Bouchnita.